About Jesus Steve Sweetman

 Paul’s Change Of Plans (ch.
 1:12 – 2:4)

-Paul uses the word boast sometimes in relationship to his work in the Lord.
+In verse 12 Paul uses the word boast in relationship to his work in the Lord.
 He is usually quick to point out that his boasting is really based on God’s grace alone.
 Here in verse 12 he boasts that he “has conducted himself with all holiness and sincerity”, both in the world and to them.
 He and his company have conducted themselves and their ministry in a blameless fashion.
 Although Paul got lots of criticism, it was not based on any type of misconduct on his part.
 He could stand before the Corinthians with a clean conscience and make this statement.
 The same should be true with us, yet we often are criticized, not for the gospel we believe in, but for the way we behave.
 That should not be.
 The gospel should be the offense, not us.

 Paul says that he has not conducted himself “according to worldly wisdom, but according to God’s grace”.
 So you can see that though he boasts, his boasting rests on the grace of God and nothing else.
+Worldly wisdom is what I believe the church is battling with today.
+We are allowing worldly wisdom to influence us, and that should not be.

-Verses 13 to 14 seems to suggest that there is mistrust in the relationship between Paul and the Corinthian church.
+Verses 13 and 14 seems to suggest that there is mistrust in the relationship between Paul and the Corinthian church.
 Not that Paul mistrusts them, because he says “he will be able to boast of them in the day of the Lord”.
 Yet he is hoping that they can do the same on that day.
 He says that at the present moment their understanding of himself and his companions is “in part”.
 Once they know all about Paul and his ministry, they should be able to boast in him and he will boast in them at a future date.
 I am not sure that Paul could boast about the Corinthians at the present moment, but he has great hope that he will be able to boast about these people in the future.
 He only wishes that the reverse would be true as well.

 Paul was probably a decisive man by nature, but that being said, I think such decisiveness is part of a godly character.
 I believe we all should be like Paul in this respect.
 We should not be wishy washy.
 When we say "yes", we should follow up on our "yes" with actions.
 When we have to say "no", we should act accordingly as well.

 In verse 18 Paul continues his discourse concerning the words’ “yes and no”.
-He wants them to know for sure that the good news preached to them by himself; “Silas and Timothy” was “yes” only.
+He wants them to know for sure that the good news preached to them by himself and “Silas and Timothy” was “yes” only.
 There is no maybe about the gospel.
 God is faithful, as he puts it, and so is the gospel.
 If the Lord says something, then you can rely on what He says.

 Paul says that all the promises of God are “in Christ” and they are “yes”.
 We need to understand that what God promises can only be fulfilled in Jesus.
 Outside of Jesus, none of God’s promises can be realized.
 As a result Paul says “that the “amen” is spoken by us”.
 By this Paul means that he agrees with all of the promises God has proclaimed in Jesus.
 His “amen” is an affirmation of God’s word.